White supremacy in the United States: KKK

-20th century
+Later 20th century

 The denial of social and political freedom to minorities continued into the mid-20th century, resulting in the civil rights movement.
 The movement was spurred by the lynching of Emmett Till, a 14-year-old boy.
 David Jackson writes it was the image of the "murdered child's ravaged body, that forced the world to reckon with the brutality of American racism."
 Vann R. Newkirk II wrote "the trial of his killers became a pageant illuminating the tyranny of white supremacy."
 Moved by the image of Till's body in the casket, one hundred days after his murder Rosa Parks refused to give up her seat on a bus to a white person.

 Sociologist Stephen Klineberg has stated that U.S. immigration laws prior to 1965 clearly "declared that Northern Europeans are a superior subspecies of the white race".
 (Note: This quote is by Klineberg in the NPR story, not from the text of any US law.)
 The Immigration and Nationality Act of 1965 opened entry to the U.S. to non-Germanic groups, and significantly altered the demographic mix in the U.S. as a result.
 With 38 U.S. states having banned interracial marriage through anti-miscegenation laws, the last 16 states had such laws in place until 1967 when they were invalidated by the Supreme Court of the United States' decision in Loving v.
 Virginia.
 These mid-century gains had a major impact on white Americans' political views; segregation and white racial superiority, which had been publicly endorsed in the 1940s, became minority views within the white community by the mid-1970s, and continued to decline in 1990s' polls to a single-digit percentage.
 For sociologist Howard Winant, these shifts marked the end of "monolithic white supremacy" in the United States.

+Starting in the 1960s, white nationalism grew in the US as the conservative movement developed in mainstream society.
+Samuel P. Huntington argues that it developed as a reaction to a perceived decline in the essence of American identity as European, Anglo-Protestant and English-speaking.
+The Immigration and Nationality Act of 1965 had opened entry to the US to immigrants other than traditional Northern European and Germanic groups, and as a result it would significantly, and unintentionally, alter the demographic mix in the US.
+The civil rights movement and growing support for multiculturalism would also be contributing factors.